wp-plugins/flyzoo/readme.txt

 ####Live Support Chat: increase sales and conversions####

-A must-have for your e-commerce: monitor your visitors with real time tracking and invite your best prospects to chat.
+Chatters are four times more likely to convert than a regular website visitor: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

+Know what your visitors are looking at with our intuitive **real time visitor monitoring**.
+See which product they are currently viewing and offer the best **live support** experience to **increase sales**.

-All the relevant informations are available, real time, at a glance:
+All the most important informations are available, at a glance:

-* Current visited page URL and Title
+* Current page visited by the user with URL and Title
-* Pageviews
+* Total Pageviews
-* Campaign (UTM source, medium, terms...)
+* Know where your traffic is coming from: Referrer, Keywords and Campaign traffic data(UTM source, medium, terms...)
 * Keywords
 * Returning visitor

-* Referrer
+Invite your prospects to chat and get the most out of your  social media and pay-per-click campaigns!

 ####Chat rooms####

-Nobody likes ghost towns: a new visitor can see who is online, chat with other users or start a live support session with an operator!
+Nobody likes ghost towns: a new visitor can see who is online, start a **one-to-one chat** with another user or a **live support** session with an operator!

 * A chat room can be private or public
 * Customizable bad word filter